How to Look More Natural in Family Portraits

 There’s no need to coordinate outfits.
 Again, this is not a typical photo shoot.
 If you wouldn’t normally coordinate your entire family’s outfits on a regular day, don’t do it for a day in the life session.
 During one of my day in the life sessions the kids were wearing mis-matched clothing because it was mis-matched clothing day at school.
 In another, a little girl wore a tutu that she typically dressed up in several days a week.
 If you have kids that like to pick out their own outfits everyday this is perfectly okay.
 Embrace your everyday wardrobes.

 Get excited to spend some time with your family and enjoy their company.
 Get excited to fit a photo session in your family’s schedule that won’t take any time away from your regular schedule and is entirely flexible.
 Many of my clients ask me what I would like to have them do for their day in the life session, and I always turn the question back to them.
 What would you do on a regular weekday or weekend with your family?
 Would you wake up the kids, make breakfast, do the dishes, watch Saturday morning cartoons, do the laundry, take the kids to the park or playground, ride bikes, make dinner, get take-out, brush teeth, read bedtime stories, etc?
 It doesn’t need to be anything out of the ordinary unless out of the ordinary things are a part of your routine.
+Weekends might be a day you do things that are a little outside your weekday routine and plan more specialized activities.
+These can be good days to plan your session as the family is often spending more time together.
 Live your everyday life on the day of your session–this is what I’m trying to capture, not an idealized version of what you would do on the most perfect day you can imagine.
 Be as flexible on the day of your shoot as you would be on a normal day: snow day and you want to go sledding with your kids?
 Great!
 I’ll come along.
-Is it raining and your kids want to puddle jump?
-I’ll be right there with you.
 Shift your mindset from what you normally gear up to face at a traditional portrait session––we have all been conditioned to be aware of and perform for the camera, to make things look perfect.
 I want you to unlearn that instinct and forget the camera is there.
 If you are able to shift your focus from the camera to your family I will be able to capture those genuine interactions and emotions.

 Day in the Life Session, NYC